qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    Filter/Select features using form dialog

-Alongside each field, there is a drop-down list with the operation options to control the search behaviour:
+Alongside each field, there is a drop-down list with options to control the search behaviour:

 ============================================= ============ ============  ============